MCEVBD/21.22_Ae.albopictus_Overwintering/README.md

 |------|-------------|
 | `section_survival_data.csv` | Egg-section-level hatch and survival outcomes for *Ae. albopictus* egg sheets deployed at six field sites and a laboratory control (CTR) during the 2021–22 overwintering season.
 Each row represents one egg-paper section placed inside a tire. |

 > **Note:** Raw temperature logger files (HOBO CSVs) and raw SNODAS snow-depth rasters are excluded from the repository via `.gitignore` and are not included in this deposit.
+This will be updated in the near future

 ### R Scripts (`00_Scripts/`)